-Before start reading the Anne Sexton quotes, you can learn more about Anne Sexton from Wikipedia.
+Before start reading the best Anne Sexton quotes, you can learn more about Anne Sexton from Wikipedia.

 Watch out for intellect, because it knows so much it knows nothing and leaves you hanging upside down, mouthing knowledge as your heart falls out of your mouth.